Measuring Customer Satisfaction: Quantitative vs Qualitative Analysis in eCommerce

 As a Shopify store owner, it’s important you have an element of social proof if you want to increase your conversion rate.
 There are a few different ways you can do this, they are easy and simple to implement:

-Installing an app like Loox allows you to display picture customer reviews for your product.
-This is even more powerful than just written reviews as it shows the customer with the product.
+Installing an app like Loox (Shopify reviews app) allows you to display picture customer reviews for your product.
+This is even more powerful than just written add reviews to shopify as it shows the customer with the product.

 Images are a lot easier to process than text, plus they add an element of authenticity in a world where online customers are becoming more and more skeptical of written “faked” reviews.